 Yes, if they're withdrawing funds from bank accounts held at participant financial institutions in Canada.
 Their agreements and related processes must comply with the mandatory requirements of Rule H1.

-Part IV of Rule H1 along with Appendix II outlines the mandatory and supplemental elements required for a pre-authorized debit (PAD) agreement.
+Part IV of Rule H1 along with Appendix II outlines the mandatory and optional elements required for a pre-authorized debit (PAD) agreement.

 For more information on setting up Pre-Authorized Debits, please see above.